What Is Employment Discrimination?

 It is illegal for employers to fire someone just before their pension vests in order to keep them from getting their pension.
 It is also illegal for employers to lay off an entire department because the entire department is going to gain access to a 20-year and out benefit.
 If you have been fired before your pension vests or believe your employer has discriminated against you to prevent you from obtaining a pension, contact our Cincinnati law firm to talk with an attorney.

 ERISA And Employee Benefits

 ERISA prohibits taking adverse action or denying workers their rights in order to prevent them from taking a benefit that they are entitled to under an employee benefit plan.
 It also prevents employers from prohibiting certain workers from exercising their right to an employment benefit for discriminatory reasons.
-At Cook & Logothetis, we use more than 35 years of experience to help our clients fight employment discrimination in terms of ERISA and employee benefits.
+At Cook, Allen & Logothetis, we use more than 35 years of experience to help our clients fight employment discrimination in terms of ERISA and employee benefits.

 Contact Cook, Allen & Logothetis

 Contact Cook, Allen & Logothetis, LLC, to speak with a lawyer with in-depth knowledge of Ohio employment law.
 Call us toll-free at 888-339-0443 or locally at 513-878-1799.
 You could also send us an email.